If you’re doing programmatic SEO, it comes down to finding good head keywords or head terms that you can target.

 While researching head keywords, there are some things that you should keep in mind that…

-- the finalized keywords have the transactional intent
+• the finalised keywords have the transactional intent

-- there are enough modifiers possible for the each selected head terms
+• there are enough modifiers possible for each selected head term

 And that’s it!

 You should now have the final list of head terms for doing programmatic SEO.
-To proceed further, check out this 4000-word Programmatic SEO guide.
+To proceed further, you can check out this complete programmatic SEO guide.

 If you have any related queries, feel free to let me know in the comments below.